 13. The Jade Museum.

 Amazing is a small word to talk about this brand new museum in San José.
+In the city’s heart, right next to the National Museum, it is a great place to start or finish a trip!
 With five floors of pre-Columbian wanders, the new jade museum grows as a fantastic alternative for the people who decides to stay a day or two in San Jose.
-Right next to the National Museum and in the heart of the city it is a great way to start or finish a trip!

 14. Airlines coming to Costa Rica

-By the year 2017 and on both airports we have 26 different airlines coming into the country moving more than 2 million tourists (Half the Costa Rican population) a year.
-Through the past few years, the government has made a strong effort to create more and more aerial routes coming to our country.
+By 2017 and on both airports, we have 26 different airlines coming into the country, moving more than 2 million tourists (Half the Costa Rican population) a year.
+Over the past few years, the government has made a strong effort to create more and more aerial routes coming to our country.

 15. Exit Visa included in the air tickets.

-There was a time when you were checking out a group and it would take hours to gather all passports and buy all exit visas.
-There was a time when you had to make long lines to get it… there was a time where you had to have the cash with you before getting into the airport… Those days are gone!
+There was a time when you were checking out a group, and it would take hours to gather all passports and buy all exit visas.
+There was a time when you had to make long lines to get it.
+There was a time when you had to have the cash with you before getting into the airport.
+Those days are gone!
 And now exit visas are part of your airline tickets (In mostly all airlines!).

 Written by Olga Sáenz-Carbonell for Camino Travel.